Work placements for engineering students

 By the time you graduate you will have the credibility of paid experience to take with you as you start your career.

 Placements allow you to gain essential work experience in an engineering business.
-This experience often includes learning about specialised practices for industry, while also providing you time to develop critical professional skills and improve employability.
-Tasting what it's like to work in a specific field and company also helps to inform you about the key decision of where to start your career.
+Learn about specialised practices for industry, develop critical professional skills and improve your employability.
+Understand what it's like to work in a specific fields to inform your decision of where to start your career.

 Work Integrated Learning Flight Structures 0 1 screenshot